MDPFuzz: Testing Models Solving Markov Decision Processes

 Because of its widespread usage in safety-critical circumstances and its relatively simple architecture, we chose DNN-based ACAS Xu as a proof of concept.
-Training complex models for solving MDPs requires considerable computation resources, e.g., training the RL model for CARLA takes 57 days~\cite{toromanoff2020end}.
+Training complex models solving MDPs requires considerable computation resources, e.g., training the RL model for CARLA takes 57 days~\cite{toromanoff2020end}.

 \textbf{Results.}~In \F~\ref{fig:repair-roc}, we report the performance of our detector on test data.
 The area under the receiver operating characteristic curve (AUC-ROC) is above 0.78 for each model, indicating that our detector can simultaneously achieve good precision and recall in detecting abnormal model logics.
 The AUC-ROC is a widely-used metric for binary classifiers; a larger AUC-ROC indicates a better performance of the detector.
 In \F~\ref{fig:repair-crash}, we present the results of comparing the models in DNN-based ACAS Xu before and after repairing, which show that the \#crash detected by \tool\ in 12 hours after model repairing is substantially lower, at 29, than 139 before repairing.
 Thus, after fine-tuning, the model with fewer crashes detected by \tool becomes more robust.
 Furthermore, on the 3,000 randomly-selected normal sequences (which are not crash-triggering), the average cumulative rewards of the models before and after repair are close, which are $30.73$ and $30.74$, respectively.
 The results reveal that the models after repair can still perform well under normal states.